-At this age our young scholars need to build their skills and expand their knowledge in their emerging talent areas.
-Our Grade 5 Gifted Online Program gives motivated scholars the chance to explore diverse topics in depth and with the support of experienced instructors.
+At this age, our young scholars need to build their skills and expand their knowledge in their emerging areas of talent.
+Our Grade 5 Gifted Online Program gives motivated scholars the chance to explore diverse topics in depth, and with the support of experienced instructors.
 Course activities develop critical and creative thinking as students engage with content that inspires excitement and further interest in the domain.

 Why Choose the Gifted Online Program?

 Engaging topics that cultivate higher-level thinking and creative problem-solving skills.